 As a rule, I usually search for information of the places I am planning to visit, this helps me to optimize the time of my stay but I do it mainly because I really enjoy this planning time, it´s exciting to read other bloggers’ experiences and my imagination flies!

-However, there was no time for planning when we suddenly decided to visit Perito Moreno glacier in Argentina, I hardly expected the wonders waiting for me…
+However, there was no time for planning when we suddenly decided to visit Perito Moreno glacier (one of the best places to visit in Argentina) I hardly expected the wonders waiting for me…

 Our trip started early in the morning in “El Calafate”, and despite our winter clothes a freezing wind hit our face when we stepped out after two hours by bus, I really love that feeling of breathing pure cold air!